CrispyMC/Crunchy-Archive/README.md

 ------
 To compile Crunchy, you need JDK 17 (Or later) and an internet connection.

-Clone this repository and run `./gradlew applyPatches`, then `./gradlew createReobfBundlerJar` from your terminal.
+Clone this repository and run `./gradlew applyPatches`, then `./gradlew createReobfPaperclipJar` from your terminal.
 You can find the compiled jar in `build/libs` directory.

 View a full list of tasks by running `./gradlew tasks`.